harin-git/harin-git.github.io/_pages/about.md

 the regional differences in musical diversity and spread of musical trends, drawing perspectives on both population and within-user level.
 <br><br>
-I'm also part of an art collective called [aiar collective](https://aiarcollective.com/).
+I'm also part of an art collective called [aiar](https://aiarcollective.com/).
 Our aim is to use live brain signals of performers in the context of creative music production.
 You can checkout on-going and past projects [here](https://aiarcollective.com/#projects).
 <br><br>